 At the time of the original route’s announcement, race director Javier Guillén said: “The race has undergone many transformations throughout its history, but I would go as far as to say that we are currently in our best moment.
 We have built a real personality for the race, characterised for its spectacular and unpredictable nature as well as for its innovative and daring spirit.
 74 editions under our belt that show just how hard we’ve worked to get where we are today.

-The official, original presentation was held at the Madrid Marriott Auditorium on Tuesday evening (December 17), with former Vuelta winners Nairo Quintana, Alejandro Valverde, Alberto Contador, Fabio Aru and Sean Kelly among the attendees.
+The official, original presentation was held at the Madrid Marriott Auditorium on December 17, with former Vuelta winners Nairo Quintana, Alejandro Valverde, Alberto Contador, Fabio Aru and Sean Kelly among the attendees.

 Perhaps the most striking stage is day six – a 135km jaunt over three huge mountains, finishing atop the historic Col du Tourmalet in the French Pyrenees.